 - Strategize on how to reduce distractions and procrastination

-- Discuss techniques to keep more organized at home and in school
+- Discuss organizing techniques for home and school

-- Discuss products (types of folders, binder, notebooks,etc) to use based on the student’s Organizing Style
+- Discuss school materials (types of folders, binder, notebooks,etc) to use based on the student’s Organizing Style

-STEP 3 Once the student has mastered these skills, it’s time to “fly solo” and reduce the sessions to once a month!
+STEP 3 Once the student has mastered these skills, it’s time to “fly solo” and reduce the number of monthly sessions!